lmw95/MS3-worldsmiths/README.md

 * I want to browse the site to see if the website is something I want to join
 * I want to be able to see group descriptions
 * I want to be able to sign-up so that I can create my profile and start networking
-* I want to be able to know how to use the website so I can make the most of its features at a later date

 ***As a returning user (member):***
 * I want to be able to log-in so that I can make use of the website and its features
 * I want to be able to create and edit my profile so that I can update my personal information
-* I want to be able to choose what information I display on my profile
 * I want to be able to delete my profile
 * I want to be able to leave a comment on the group page so I can connect with participants & organisers
 * I want to be able to connect with other users through their emails (if provided)